If you’re a woman who had endometriosis, you may have apprehensions about buying life insurance.

 If you are quoted a higher rate because of your endometriosis, find out if you can get a discount for paying your premium annually.
 This can offer you significant savings even if your health classification led to a poor rating.

 Don’t be afraid to shop around for life insurance.
 In most cases, you won’t be rated any differently just because you have the disease.
-In addition to your health, underwriters will look at other risk factors, such as occupation, lifestyle choices, hobbies, driving record, age and sex.
+In addition to your health, underwriters will look at other risk factors, such as occupation, lifestyle choices, hobbies, driving record, age and gender.

 We work with several life insurance companies.
 Different companies have different guidelines when it comes to underwriting individuals with endometriosis.
 We will take the time to find the carrier who will provide you the best rating and the coverage you need.